opensensorhub/osh-docs/docs/osh-node/dev-docs/sensor-drivers/driver-guide.md

 Now that the module has been included in our project's build configuration, we can move on to customizing this template.
 ### Package Names
 Please provide a logical package name for your module.
-For this example, I will use the package name `com.mycompany.impl.sensor.simulated`, representing some abstract company.
+For this example, I will use the package name `com.mycompany.impl.sensor.simulated`, representing some abstract company, and stating that this will be the **impl**ementation of a **simulated sensor** driver.

 It is important to update this package name in a few different places.
 - In all Java files (including test classes), so their declared package is accurate.